Opentrons/opentrons/api/docs/source/v2/new_advanced_running.rst

 How To Run A Previously-Written Protocol
 +++++++++++++++++++++++++++++++++++++

-Any protocol written that is defined in a ``run`` function, you impliment directly in Jupyter.
+Any protocol written that is defined in a ``run`` function, you implement directly in Jupyter.
 Copy the protocol into a cell and execute it.
 This won't cause the robot to move, it just makes the function available.
 Call the ``run`` function you just defined, and give it a :py:class:`.ProtocolContext`:

 .. code-block:: python